Edit

 Example

 From the Analysis page, you drill through on frequently conducted ViewReport actions on the Sales and Marketing capacity in December.
-Using info from the Activity Details page, you discover that a new report titled "Unclosed Deals" was heavily viewed, prompting further investigation to understand the report's impact on your organization's sales strategy.
+Using info from the Activity Details page, you discover that a new report titled "Unclosed Deals" was heavily viewed, prompting further investigation to understand the report's relevance to your organization's sales strategy.

 Inventory page

-The Inventory page displays all items in your Fabric tenant and how they are utilized.
+The Inventory page displays all items in your Fabric tenant and how they're utilized.
 You can filter the Inventory page by:

 • Item type - Including reports, dashboards, lakehouses, notebooks, and more